-What made you choose this major?
+What made you choose your majors?

 I have always been passionate about theatre and science.
 Pursuing degrees in both applied physics and theatre and arts management has allowed me to merge both of my passions in a unique way.